microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 git submodule update --init
 ```

-> **Note** You can also open the git to see what the latest release tag is, but the remainder of the lab may not work properly based on a new release.
+> **Note**: You can also open the git to see what the latest release tag is, but the remainder of the lab may not work properly based on a new release.

 If you are using a `software-based` simulator (which would most likely be the case with an Azure hosted image which is the default for the before the hands-on-lab ARM template), then run the following command: